Elixonus/doppler/README.md

 ## Observer

-Observer, similarly, is controllable in velocity and acceleration and is always in one of three states: stationary, constant velocity or constant acceleration.
+Observer, similarly, is controllable in position, velocity and acceleration and is always in one of three states: stationary, constant velocity or constant acceleration.

 Observer detects a wave at a time and records its perceived frequency and amplitude.